bbonch/vue3-recaptcha2/README.md

   The color theme of the widget
 - hl (optional)
   Forces the widget to render in a specific language.
 Auto-detects the user's language if unspecified.
+- loading-timeout (optional)
+  Milliseconds to wait for widget to load before triggering a timeout error.
+Defaults to 0 (i.e. never timeout).

 ### Methods ###